 Christina M. A. P. Schuh, Sebastian Aguayo, Gabriela Zavala, and Maroun Khoury

-Microvesicles have become key players in cellular communication.
-Since glandular secretions present a rich source of active exosomes, we hypothesized that exosome-like vesicles are present in Apis mellifera hypopharyngeal gland secretomal products (honey, royal jelly and bee pollen), and participate in their known antibacterial and pro-regenerative effects.
-We developed an isolation protocol based on serial- and ultracentrifugation steps and demonstrated the presence of protein-containing exosome-like vesicles in all three bee-derived products.
+Microvesicles are key players in cellular communication.
+As glandular secretions present a rich source of active exosomes, we hypothesized that exosome-like vesicles are present in Apis mellifera hypopharyngeal gland secretomal products (honey, royal jelly and bee pollen), and participate in their known antibacterial and pro-regenerative effects.
+We developed an isolation protocol based on serial centrifugation and ultracentrifugation steps and demonstrated the presence of protein-containing exosome-like vesicles in all three bee-derived products.
 Assessing their antibacterial properties, we found that exosome-like vesicles had bacteriostatic, bactericidal and biofilm-inhibiting effects on Staphylococcus aureus.
-Furthermore, we could demonstrate that mesenchymal stem cells (MSCs) internalize bee-derived exosome-like vesicles and that these vesicles influence their migration potential.
-In an in vitro wound healing assay, honey and royal jelly exosome-like vesicles increased migration of human MSC, demonstrating their interkingdom activity.
-Summarizing, we have discovered exosome-like vesicles as a new, active compound in bee pollen, honey and royal jelly.
+Furthermore, we demonstrated that mesenchymal stem cells (MSCs) internalize bee-derived exosome-like vesicles and that these vesicles influence the migration potential of the MSCs.
+In an in vitro wound-healing assay, honey and royal jelly exosome-like vesicles increased migration of human MSCs, demonstrating their inter-kingdom activity.
+In summary, we have discovered exosome-like vesicles as a new, active compound in bee pollen, honey and royal jelly.